Bernard Koenen: Postwar

-At the national level, Koenen was a member of the Party Central Committee from 1946 till his death in 1964.
-Under the Soviet system, on which the East German constitution was modelled, the responsibilities of government ministers were restricted to implementing the decisions of the Party Central Committee, while a Single List voting system ensured that the National Legislative Assembly (Volkskammer) was also controlled by the ruling SED (that is to say, by its Central Committee).
+At the national level, Koenen was a member of the SED Central Committee from 1946 until his death in 1964.
+Under the Soviet system, on which the East German constitution was modelled, the responsibilities of government ministers were restricted to implementing the decisions of the Party Central Committee, while a Single List voting system ensured that the Volkskammer, the national legislature, was also controlled by the ruling SED (that is to say, by its Central Committee).
 In terms of power and influence Koenen's Central Committee membership was therefore of greater significance than membership of regional or national legislatures, though in practice there were plenty of Central Committee members who simultaneously held office in national or regional legislatures and/or as government ministers.
-Koenen himself combined Central Committee membership with membership of the national legislature (Volkskammer), although it was reported that he had declined ministerial office in order to avoid having to cut back on party duties.
+Koenen himself combined Central Committee membership with membership of the Volkskammer, although it was reported that he had declined ministerial office in order to avoid having to cut back on party duties.

-From 1946 till 1964 Koenen also held a seat in the National Legislative Assembly.
+From 1946 to 1964 Koenen also held a seat in the National Legislative Assembly.
 However, in 1952 he lost his seat and leadership position in the regional legislature of Saxony-Anhalt when regional legislatures were abolished in the context of a wider programme of regional government reform.
 Partly as a consequence of those reforms, local and municipal councils became more important.
-Between 1952 and 1953, and again, in succession to Franz Bruk, from 1958 till 1963 Koenen served as First Secretary to the SED Regional Leadership (Bezirksleitung) in Halle.
+Between 1952 and 1953, and again, in succession to Franz Bruk, from 1958 to 1963 Koenen served as First Secretary to the SED Regional Leadership (Bezirksleitung) in Halle.

 From 1953 to 1958 Koenen was appointed as his country's ambassador to neighbouring Czechoslovakia, an important post, succeeding Fritz Große.

 Between 1960 and 1964 he was a member of the State Council of East Germany.

 Outside politics, he also worked as a teacher and journalist.

 Family

 Koenen's elder brother, Wilhelm Koenen (1886–1963), was also a German Communist politician.

 Koenen married Frieda Bockentien (1890–1968) during the First World War.
-Their sons Victor and Alfred both joined the Red Army in order to fight Nazi Germany.
+Their sons Viktor and Alfred both joined the Red Army in order to fight Nazi Germany.
 Viktor (1920–1942) was killed over or in Poland in 1942.
 (There are conflicting reports as to how he died.)
 Alfred (1921–1995) survived the war and had a career as an army officer, and later as a diplomat.